apache/arrow-cookbook/java/source/schema.rst

 Create the schema
 =================

-Tables detain multiple columns, each with its own name and type.
-The union of types and names is what defines a schema.
+A schema is a list of Fields, where each Field is defined by name and type.

 .. code-block:: java
    :emphasize-lines: 5